kriation/docker-minecraft-bedrock/README.md

-# Minecraft Bedrock Ubuntu Container
+# Minecraft Bedrock on Ubuntu
 This repository contains the required artifacts to build a Minecraft Bedrock container image that is designed to run using container orchestration best practices.
 By design, the entrypoint script tests for the existance of container